 Stress Less in One Minute or Less

-If you have spent any bit of 2017 feeling frazzled, exhausted, stressed or overwhelmed then it's a safe bet that you don't want to live like this in 2018.
-As you may already know, stress can be good for you and help you succeed.
 However, when it is relentless and never-ending, or too intense, stress can be bad for your physical, mental and emotional well-being.
-From crying jags to hypertension, trembling hands or diabetes, stress can take a toll.
-But perhaps stress management seems like just another 'to-do' for your long list that never seems to end.
+From crying jags to hypertension, trembling hands or diabetes, migraines or muscle tension, stress can take its toll on our bodies and minds.
+But perhaps 'stress management' seems like just another 'to-do' for your long list that never seems to end.

 Deeply.
 Slowly.
 In on a count of five, hold for one second, and then breathe out on a count of five.
 Breath is life, and how you breathe often reflects how you are living life.
 So live a life where you feel centered and calm and in control by taking a slow deep breath anytime you are feeling stressed.